hliscorp/php-security-api/README.md

 - **[configuration](#configuration)**: setting up an XML file where web security is configured
 - **[binding points](#binding-points)**: binding user-defined components defined in XML/code to API prototypes
-- **[execution](#execution)**: creating a [Wrapper](https://github.com/aherne/php-security-api/blob/master/src/Wrapper.php) instance to authenticate & authorize then use it to get logged in user id, access token (for stateless apps) or csrf token (for form logins)
+- **[execution](#execution)**: creating a [Wrapper](https://github.com/aherne/php-security-api/blob/v4.0/src/Wrapper.php) instance to authenticate & authorize then use it to get logged in user id, access token (for stateless apps) or csrf token (for form logins)

-API is fully PSR-4 compliant, only requiring PHP7.1+ interpreter and SimpleXML + OpenSSL extensions.
+API is fully PSR-4 compliant, only requiring PHP 8.1+ interpreter and SimpleXML + OpenSSL extensions.
 To quickly see how it works, check:

 - **[installation](#installation)**: describes how to install API on your computer, in light of steps above
 - **[unit tests](#unit-tests)**: API has 100% Unit Test coverage, using [UnitTest API](https://github.com/aherne/unit-testing) instead of PHPUnit for greater flexibility
-- **[example](https://github.com/aherne/php-security-api/blob/master/tests/WrapperTest.php)**: shows a deep example of API functionality based on unit test for [Wrapper](https://github.com/aherne/php-security-api/blob/master/src/Wrapper.php)
+- **[example](https://github.com/aherne/php-security-api/blob/v4.0/tests/WrapperTest.php)**: shows a deep example of API functionality based on unit test for [Wrapper](https://github.com/aherne/php-security-api/blob/v4.0/src/Wrapper.php)

 All classes inside belong to **Lucinda\WebSecurity** namespace!